NEWS & EVENTS

-Very pleased to be able to announce that the second volume in the Leith-Built Ships series is now available to readers in Australia and New Zealand.
+Very pleased to be able to announce that the First volume in the Leith-Built Ships series is now available to readers in Australia and New Zealand.
 A great many Leith Built Ships were for owners in both Australia and New Zealand, with the New Zealand USSCo being one of the largest customers of Leith Built Ships.

 The book is now on Amazon Australia and can be found via the button below.

 Delighted to now be able to tell all our Kiwi friends that they can also order a copy of the book from fishpond.co.nz

 LEITH BUILT SHIPS VOL. I, They Once Were Shipbuilders is also available on the German Amazon site and now all through Europe.

 LEITH BUILT SHIPS VOL. I, They Once Were Shipbuilders is now available at Walmart in America.
 Also at most good book stores in the U.S.A.

 The new website-We hope that you can see some of the many changes that are happening on the website.
 Along with our website partners at Lucid Media we intend that the website will grow, to become even bigger and better than the old Leithshipyards website.

 This will take time and we shall need your help, please tell everyone that you know about the new website which will eventually cater for anyone with an interest in Leith, Ships and the Sea, along with the great maritime heritage of this famous old port.
 We have many more books to get published and they have just been held up a wee bit by the Covid-19 virus, just as it has affected everyone else.